- admin

 |---|---|---|

-Currency disclaimer: timelines vary by case complexity, number of units, and whether supportive treatments are required.
+Currency disclaimer: timelines vary by case complexity, number of units, and whether additional care is required.
 Exact sequencing is confirmed after diagnosis.

-Zirconia vs Emax vs PFM vs composite (fast comparison)
+Zirconia vs E-max vs PFM vs composite: fast clinical comparison

-Material choice should follow diagnosis.
-For example, zirconia often suits structurally compromised teeth.
-Meanwhile, veneers can suit cosmetic refinement when enamel is healthy.
-Therefore, use the table below to validate the direction, then confirm clinically.
+Material selection should follow diagnosis, not trends.
+Zirconia often suits structurally compromised teeth.
+Meanwhile, E-max veneers can suit cosmetic refinement when enamel is healthy.
+Therefore, this comparison works best as a decision framework before your clinical evaluation.

 | Option | Best for | Strength | Aesthetics | Main limitation |